 Meet the members of CGI's management

-George D. Schindler - President, United States and Canada
+George D. Schindler - President, CGI U.S.

-George Schindler leads the strategy and growth of CGI’s nearly $4 billion North American operations.
-He is a member of the CGI executive management team, supporting the development and execution of the company’s global strategy.
+George D. Schindler leads the strategy and growth of CGI’s nearly $3 billion U.S. business.
+He is a member of the CGI executive committee which supports the development and execution of the company’s global strategy.

-Mr. Schindler joined CGI through the company’s acquisition of American Management Systems, Inc. (AMS), where he held various management and consulting positions in the U.S. and Canada in support of commercial and government clients
+Mr. Schindler joined CGI through the company’s acquisition of American Management Systems, Inc. (AMS), where he held various management and consulting positions in the U.S. and Canada in support of commercial and government clients.

-A recognized industry leader, Mr. Schindler has been named a Top 100 Leader by Federal Computer Week and he frequently speaks and writes about technology and business strategy topics.
+A recognized industry leader, Mr. Schindler has twice been named a Top 100 Leader by Federal Computer Week and he frequently speaks and writes about technology and business strategy topics.
 He holds a Bachelor of Science degree in computer science from Purdue University.